"Contemplating Spectacular Black Death Across Generations: Lynching, Lethal Police Violence and the Black Female Body"

 Free and open to the public.

-The Pembroke Center gratefully acknowledges the support of the Office of Institutional Diversity and Inclusion
+The Pembroke Center and the Center for the Study of Race and Ethnicity in America gratefully acknowledge the support of the Office of Institutional Diversity and Inclusion.